1Hive/wiki-gardens/background/garden-framework.md

 Gardens provides a beautiful foundation for public communities to coordinate around shared resources in a bottom-up fashion.

-By combining three of the most important pieces of decentralised software ever written – Conviction voting, Community Covenants \(Aragon Agreements\), and Celeste \(a BrightID integrated Aragon Court\), we are able to fulfill the promise of effective community-driven on-chain governance, not tomorrow, but today.
+By combining three of the most important pieces of decentralised software ever written – Conviction Voting\(Continous Signal Voting\), Community Covenants \(Aragon Agreements\), and Celeste \(a BrightID integrated Aragon Court\), we are able to fulfill the promise of effective community-driven on-chain governance, not tomorrow, but today.

 With these building blocks, we now have essentially limitless abilities for completely decentralised, and completely autonomous organisations.